Senior School:Grades 10-12.

 To develop lifelong learners and girls who will impact the world after their time at St. Clement's, learning doesn't stop at the classroom door.

 The skill development and learning experiences conclude with a leadership experience in Grade 12, which may be a formal role leading a co-curriciular, club, council, committee, or a competitive team.
-Students in Grades 10-12 serve as School Ambassadors (to welcome prospective Clementines), and mentors for Middle School students.
+Students in Grades 11 and 12 serve as School Ambassadors (to welcome prospective Clementines), and mentors for Middle School students.

 Advanced Placement (AP)